zakagan/WordFormable/README.md

 ### Computational Complexity:

-Let there be N words in the textfile, each word with average length M. This solution needs to sort all N words using quick sort, with exhibits complexity O(M*log(M)).
+Let there be N words in the textfile, with average length M. This solution needs to sort all N words using quick sort, with exhibits complexity O(M*log(M)).
 However, the computational cost of sorting each string is often overshadowed by the cost of searching for collections of duplicate characters within the sorted base string.

 This algorithm uses strstr to accomplish this searching, which has complexity O(K+M) using GCC, where K is the length of the base string.
-Thus the time complexity is O(N*(K+M)*M*Log(M)).
+Thus the time complexity of checking a single word token is O(M*Log(M)+K+M), and doing so for the N words in the file requires O(N*(M*Log(M)+K+M)).

-In general, M tends to not vary too widely across text files.
-K however can be very long, in in that case will be the second largest contributing factor to this solution's time complexity.
-The first will be still be N, the number of words in the text file to check.
+In general, M tends to not vary too widely across text-files.
+Additionally, if a token's length exceeds that of the base string, the routine will know immediately that it is unformable and proceed to the next token.
+So complexity is limited by K, with the worst case being where M = K. So the worst case time complexity becomes O(N*K*(Log(K)+K)).

 More On WordPercentTable
 -------

-This solution takes advantage of a structs, arrays, and vector-like operations.
+This solution takes advantage of a structs, arrays, and vector-like operations in C.

 ### Basic algorithm: